Stratio/genai-examples/example-chain-opensearch/README.md

 }
 ```

-In case you want to debug the chain, you can run it in PyCharm as explained in the main [README.md](../README.md) file.

-The `"config"` key with the extra metadata is normally added by GenAI API before passing the input to the chain,
-but while developing locally you should add it by hand.
+The `"config"` key with the extra metadata about the user that has invoked the chain is normally added by GenAI API before passing the input to the chain, but while developing locally you should add it by hand if your chain uses these metadata.
+Note that this example chain does not use it.